-THE WORLD AS IT COULD BE HUMAN RIGHTS EDUCATION PROJECT CURRICULUM AND RESOURCE GUIDE FOR TEACHERS & ORGANIZATION LEADERS Page 5 of 25
+THE WORLD AS IT COULD BE HUMAN RIGHTS EDUCATION PROGRAM CURRICULUM AND RESOURCE GUIDE FOR TEACHERS & ORGANIZATION LEADERS Page 5 of 29

-On December 10, 1948, The Universal Declaration of Human Rights was adopted unanimously by the fifty-six members of the United Nations.
+On December 10, 1948, The Universal Declaration of Human Rights was adopted by forty-eight of the fifty-six members of the United Nations, with eight abstentions.
+The abstaining members were Byelorussia, Czechoslovakia, Poland, Ukraine, The USSR, Yugoslavia, South Africa and Saudi Arabia.
 The language of the document was designed to not simply suggest or recommend, but to proclaim a universal vision.
 By creating it as a universal declaration, not a treaty, it was intended not to be legally binding, but morally binding.
 Over the last sixty years, the influence of the document has been substantial.
 Its principles have been incorporated by most of the more than 185 nations in the UN.
 The UDHR has become an international standard for all people and nations.